-Training session on Monday evenings 18.00 – 20.00 at Universum.
+Weekly training session at Universum in Amsterdam-Oost.
 For both beginners and more advanced slackliners.
 You’ll learn to balance and walk the slackline first, after which tricks will follow.
 But it can get way more spectacular, like jumping or a butt and chest bounce!
-We’ll train outdoors when the weather is nice.
 Corona proof: mandatory reservations and additional house rules.

 Which membership do you choose?